Skip to Content

 hypertrophic cardiomyopathy are at high risk for

-If you are at high risk, an implantable cardioverter-defibrillator (ICD) might be right for you.
+If you are at high risk for sudden death, an implantable cardioverter-defibrillator (ICD) might be right for you.
 An ICD

 can identify life-threatening